Common room (university): United Kingdom

 and the successor Charities Act 2011 they are now required to register with the Charity Commission if they have an income of £100,000 per annum or higher.
 As of August 2025, eight common rooms are registered with the commission, all from colleges of Durham University.
 Like other students' unions, student common rooms may appoint sabbatical officers; this is common at Durham but rare at other universities.
-As colleges vary in size between universities – the median Durham college had 1400 students in 2021/22, while the median Oxford college had 640 students – so do the sizes of their common rooms.
+As colleges vary in size between universities – the median Durham college had 1385 students in 2024/25, while the median Oxford college had 665 students (and the largest 1345) – so do the sizes of their common rooms.

+Common rooms at Oxford, Cambridge and Durham are independent of their central students' unions, but the students' unions at these and the other collegiate universities have mechanisms for communication with the common rooms (or similar college representative body), either through membership of the executive (Roehampton), formal representation in the students' union assembly (Cambridge, Durham, Lancaster) or regular meetings (Oxford, York).